vanjac/gbamp/README.md

 ## Usage

 Launch the ROM and the audio should start playing immediately.

-The screen is blanked to save power.
+The screen is normally blanked to save power.
+Hold Start to show the elapsed time.

-Press A+B+Start to stop the audio and exit.
-It will also exit automatically when the song is complete.
-If you run the ROM on a Visoly linker, EZ-FLASH cart, or Super Card, this will return to the main menu so you can select another ROM.
+While holding Start, press B to stop the audio and exit to the main menu of your flash cart (Visoly, EZ-FLASH, or Super Card).
+This also happens automatically when the song is complete.